cnr-ibba/nf-treeseq/README.md

    (ancestral to the rest of the data) in the dataset.
 4. **Using `custom`**: This method requires an additional CSV file containing the ancestral alleles.

+### About the `threads` method

+In addition to `tsinfer`, the pipeline also supports generating tree sequences using `threads`.
+This method does not require ancestral alleles and directly creates tree sequences from phased haplotypes.
+This can be useful when ancestral alleles are not available or when a simpler approach is desired.

 ## Getting the Pipeline